Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> value

-It becomes a string value of the `value` attribute of an HTML `<input type="text">` tag.
+It becomes a string value of the `value` attribute of an HTML `#!html <input type="text">` tag.
 The text entered from the custom Web page will be grouped in the query string of the form submission and the string set before accessing the page will be displayed as the initial value.

 ### <i class="fa fa-caret-right"></i> label

 A `label` is an optional string.
 A label is always arranged on the left side of the input box.
-Specification of a label will generate an HTML `<label>` tag with an id attribute.
+Specification of a label will generate an HTML `#!html <label>` tag with an id attribute.
 The input box and the label are connected by the id attribute.

 ### <i class="fa fa-caret-right"></i> placeholder